 Heras set up a security system for a Dutch company that involved putting up a barrier at dozens of unmanned locations to discourage, delay and immediately identify potential security risks.
-The system includes Sony security cameras for remote monitoring and instant verification of these potential risks.
+The system includes security cameras for remote monitoring and instant verification of these potential risks.
 This new security system meets the highest standards in perimeter protection.

 Highest possible security required